 How does Security Center work with Azure Container Registry

 Below is a high-level diagram of the components and benefits of protecting your registries with Security Center.

 FAQ for Azure Container Registry image scanning

 How does Security Center scan an image?

-The image is pulled from the registry.
-It's then run in an isolated sandbox with the Qualys scanner that extracts a list of known vulnerabilities.
+Security Center pulls the image from the registry and runs it in an isolated sandbox with the Qualys scanner.
+The scanner extracts a list of known vulnerabilities.

 Can I get the scan results via REST API?

 Yes.
 The results are under Sub-Assessments Rest API.
 Also, you can use Azure Resource Graph (ARG), the Kusto-like API for all of your resources: a query can fetch a specific scan.